Quantum Information Ordering and Differential Privacy: Acknowledgments

 We are grateful to Henrik Wilming for pointing out an error in the earlier version of this manuscript.
 His comments have greatly helped us to make the technical contributions of this manuscript more rigorous.
 We thank Francesco Buscemi for pointing out several useful references and also thank Mark Wilde for his comments on the earlier version.

 The work of NAW was supported by MTR/2022/000814.
-The work of MH was supported in part by the National Natural Science Foundation of China under Grant 62171212 and in part by the General Research and Development Projects of 1+1+1 CUHK-CUHK(SZ)-GDST Joint Collaboration Fund under Grant GRDP2025-022.
+The work of AD was supported by TCS Research Scholar Program (Cycle 19).
+The work of MH was supported in part by the General R\&D Projects of 1+1+1 CUHK-CUHK(SZ)-GDST Joint Collaboration Fund (Grant No. GRDP2025-022), the Guangdong Provincial Quantum Science Strategic Initiative (Grant No. GDZX2505003), the Shenzhen International Quantum Academy (Grant No. SIQA2025KFKT07), and the National Natural Science Foundation of China under Grant 62171212.